Merge Pipeline, Crate Architecture

 The CLI dispatch pattern in this crate uses one directory per

-operation modes (speaker-id has reference / explicit / override-file
+Speaker-id warranted a directory (it has reference / explicit /

 crates/chatter/src/commands/speaker_id/